robb-j/gruber/quick-tour.md

 [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response)
 and [URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern/URLPattern).
 Those `params` are strongly-typed based on the pathname you passed too!
-So you'd get a warning if you used a param other than `name`, even if you are only writing JavaScript.

-You can easily throw a **HTTPError** and Gruber knows how to handle them.
+You can also easily throw a **HTTPError** and Gruber knows what to do with them.

 With that route, let's use it to create a server with **server.js**: